Holiday Recipe – Cocktails

 Add A Little Kick to Your Holiday Party

-As soon as the weather starts gets a chill in the air, party invitations begin showing up in your mailbox.
+As soon as the weather starts to get a chill in the air, party invitations begin showing up in your mailbox.
 In addition to family get-togethers, the holidays are filled with plenty of social mingling.
-Whether you’re a hostess extraordinaire or bringing a drink to a pot luck style meal, a few tips can’t hurt during this busy season.
+Whether you’re a hostess extraordinaire or bringing a drink to a potluck style meal, a few tips can’t hurt during this busy season.
 So, we’ve compiled a few cocktails sure to please everyone.
 Just follow these simple instructions for straightforward party success!

 Southern Comfort Punch via Martha Stewart

 -Slice lemons and oranges into thin layers

 -Wrap two baking sheets in plastic wrap

 -Place slices of lemon and orange on baking sheets

 -Place in freezer for 2-2.5 hours, or until frozen

 -Place frozen lemonade and orange juice into punch bowl